Why This Recipe Works

-- There are no tricks here for faster results; we've tried them and are not impressed.
+- The best results are obtained by being patient, attentive, and ready to deglaze with water toward the end of cooking.
+There are no tricks here for faster results; we've tried them and are not impressed.

 Here's the trick to caramelizing onions: There is no trick.
 At least, I have yet to find a method that promises significantly faster results and still delivers a properly caramelized onion.
 Not baking soda, not a pressure cooker, and certainly not dumping a bunch of extra sugar on top.
 You have some latitude with the heat, using a higher flame to move things along more quickly, but it's risky.